Hydroxyzine for dogs is popularly known to have been used to deal with allergic reactions in dogs.

 But being a pet owner with little background in sciences but a lot of love for your dog, how do you ensure this drug is safe for your canine buddy?

 In this article, we’re going to help you discover how.

 Well, it is what is known as an “anti-histamine”.

 Antihistamines, as the name suggests, are a class of drugs that stop the release of histamines.
 This, in turn, helps counter the effects of any allergic reactions.

 Histamines are an interesting little thing all on their own.

 Well for starters, you may be wondering, if histamines are so bad for an organism, why would the body release them in the first place?

 Normally, the release of histamines is an immune response.
-Once these are released, they help the increased in flow of white blood cells (our body’s warriors) and enables them to attack any pathogens that might have invaded the body.
+Once these are released, they help the increased inflow of white blood cells (our body’s warriors) and enable them to attack any pathogens that might have invaded the body.

 But it turns out that at times, this might just be a double-edged sword.

 You see, unlike in the case of pathogen invasion inside the body, sometimes, the body reacts adversely to something which is usually harmless to others.
 In such a case, we say that the body has an allergy to a certain substance.